jruizgit/rules/docs/rb/reference.md

 Durable.statechart :worker do
   # super-state :work has two states and one trigger
   state :work do
-    # sub-sate :enter has only one trigger
+    # sub-state :enter has only one trigger
     state :enter do
       to :process, when_all(m.subject == "enter") do
         puts "start process"